sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	You obtain an accuracy of 0.834 or approximately 83.4% of the result are correctly predicted.

-## Task 10: Using the SQL Interface to Score Data and Display Prediction Details
+## Task 9: Using the SQL Interface to Score Data and Display Prediction Details

 You can score data and make similar predictions using the SQL interface.
-The test data is materialized into DT\_TEST\_TABLE so that you can query it using SQL.
-The `ore.create` function also materializes the contents of an Oracle Machine Learning proxy object (a view, a table, and so on) to a database table in the user’s schema.
+The test data is materialized into `DT_TEST_TABLE` so that you can query it using SQL.
+The `ore.create()` function also materializes the contents of an Oracle Machine Learning proxy object (a view, a table, and so on) to a database table in the user’s schema.

-1. Run the following command to create a table DT\_TEST\_TABLE for use in SQL query:
+1. Run the following command to create a table `DT_TEST_TABLE` for use in SQL query:

 	```r
 	<copy>